otroconi/advanced_programming_2020/exercises/c++/01_intro/README_orle.md

   - forget to `#include <iostream>`
   - declare a variable with illegal name like `int double {0};`

-*For this exercise see the outputs of each typos in the file: compilermessages.txt*
+*For this exercise see the outputs of each typo in the file: compilermessages.txt*

 ## uniq
 - Write a simple version of the Unix program `uniq -c`, which, when fed with a text, outputs the same text with **consecutive** identical lines collapsed into one prepended with the number of repetitions.